 There are no limitations to the original format of the film.

-Subtitles or synopsis of the film in English required.
+Subtitles or synopsis of the film in English is required.

 The filmmakers are responsible for the recording permissions and reimbursements of the possible copyright protected material in the film content.

-- we will need a.s.a.p. your film with English subtitles for the festival screening compilatios
+● we will need the film with English subtitles for the festival screenings a.s.a.p.

-The short films selected to the competition will be screened for the international jury and the festival audience of the 28th Blue Sea Film Festival in Rauma, Finland, on August 19 – 22.08.2021.
+The short films selected to the competition will be screened for the international jury and the festival audience at the 29th Blue Sea Film Festival in Rauma, Finland, on August 18–21, 2022.

 The International Jury will award the best short films with money prizes.

-The International Jury of the Baltic Herring Short Film Competition 2021 will be announced later on this page.
+The jury members of the Baltic Herring Short Film Competition 2022 will be announced later on festival website.